hynek/stamina/docs/motivation.md

 wait\_initial * wait\_exp\_base^{attempt - 1} + random(0, wait\_jitter)
 ```

-That means that, by default, the first backoff is no longer than 1.1 seconds, and the last is no longer than 46 seconds.
+That means that, by default, the first backoff is no longer than 1.1 seconds, and the last is no longer than 5 seconds.
+Note that no jitter is added once the maximum timeout is reached; there should be enough variance in the backoff due to the jitter added underway.

 You can [tune all these parameters](stamina.retry) to your liking, but the defaults are a good starting point.

 I hope you're now all motivated and ready to jump into our {doc}`tutorial`!